...

 High-Tech Features

-• Ride-by-Wire system with improved engine mapping and throttle response.
+• Ride-by-Wire Throttle: Refined engine mapping delivers instant, precise throttle response.

 Ready for 2025